-As many of you have noticed, the pace of nurse immigration has slowed recently.
-This is a result of a bottleneck at the visa interview stage at the US consulates.
+As many of you have noticed, the pace of nurse immigration has been much too slow recently.
+It is a result of a bottleneck at the visa interview stage at the United States consulates.